 The Council is the University's governing body.
 It includes members of staff, students and lay members.
-Below are profiles of the members.
-Read more on our Secretariat website.
+Please see the following profiles of the members.
+You can also read more about the Council on our Secretariat website.

-Ed Anderson has been a lay member of the Council since 2007.
+Ed has been a lay member of the Council since 2007 and, in 2019, became a Deputy Pro-Chancellor.
 A graduate in Economics and a qualified accountant, he chairs the Audit and Risk Committee.

-Ed is a former executive director of Leeds City Council and former Chairman of the Yorkshire Building Society; and he served for ten years as CEO of Leeds Bradford Airport.
-He is currently Chairman of National Savings and Investments and of the Airport Operators Association, and also serves on a number of voluntary sector boards in the region.
+Ed is a former executive director of Leeds City Council and former Chairman of the Yorkshire Building Society and served for ten years as CEO of Leeds Bradford Airport.
+He is currently Chairman of National Savings and Investments, Vice President of the Royal British Legion for South and West Yorkshire, and former Chairman of the Airport Operators Association.
+Ed also serves on a number of voluntary sector boards in the region.

-A former High Sheriff, Ed is currently a Deputy Lieutenant of West Yorkshire.
+A former High Sheriff, Ed is Lord-Lieutenant of West Yorkshire.

-Liz joined Kelda in 2010 from EY (formerly Ernst and Young), where she had worked for 23 years as a partner and led the audit practice for the North Region and the UK-wide water utility team.
+Formerly the Finance Director of Kelda Group, owners of Yorkshire Water, she covered not only finance but also strategy, regulation, markets, risk and assurance.
+Liz joined Kelda in 2010 from EY (formerly Ernst & Young), where she had worked for 23 years as a partner and led the audit practice for the North Region and the UK-wide water utility team.

 Since 2015, Seb has been chief executive of Access The Foundation for Social Investment, which supports charities and social enterprises across England to be more financially resilient through developing enterprise activity and providing blended finance.

-A Leeds alumnus (in Metallurgy), Roger Marsh has been a lay member of the Council since 2013.
+A Leeds alumnus in Metallurgy, Roger has been a lay member of the Council since 2013.

 He has been Chair of the Leeds City Region Enterprise Partnership (LEP) since 2013; and has led the LEP through a period of significant transformation, including securing the countrys largest ever Local Growth Deal with Government.